alexwillman/Project1-GNS3-Mid-Size-Company-Network/10-infrastructure-services-configuration.md

 ```
 pool pool.ntp.org iburst minpoll 4 maxpoll 6
 ```
-Then directly under that line, we allow internal subnets to use this server using:
+Then directly under that line, we allow internal subnets and pfSense to use this server using:
 ```
 allow 192.168.0.0/16
 allow 172.16.0.0/16